diffix/reference/docs/misc.md

         GROUP BY 1 ) t
     GROUP BY 1

 Let's suppose that `trans_date` is an isolating column, so most of the `trans_date` buckets in the sub-query would by themselves be low count.
 Many low-count buckets would naturally also be LE.
 We don't want to start dropping buckets, or for that matter drop the gender condition, until we have computed the `cnt` buckets in the outer SELECT.
-This is because many of the `trans_date` buckets from the inner GB will be re-combined in the outer GB, and will therefore be no longer low-count or LE.
-In other words, we don't want to treat the inner GB as an anonymizing query.
+This is because many of the `trans_date` buckets from the inner GROUP BY will be re-combined in the outer GROUP BY, and will therefore be no longer low-count or LE.
+In other words, we don't want to treat the inner GROUP BY as an anonymizing query.

 What we need to do here is, during query processing of the inner `SELECT`, for each `trans_date`, record the combinations truth table with associated AIDs and rows.
 Then during query processing of the outer `SELECT`, we merge the combinations, AIDs, and rows into the `cnt` buckets.

-For example, after query processing of the inner `SELECT`, we might have this (where here `A` represents the condition `gender =` `'``M``'`):
+For example, after query processing of the inner `SELECT`, we might have this (where here `A` represents the condition `gender = 'M'`):

 | trans_date = 194800 | cnt = 5 | A=false: AIDs = [1], rows = [R1, R2]<br>A=true:  AIDs=[1,3], rows = [R4, R5, R6] |
 | ------------------- | ------- | -------------------------------------------------------------------------------- |